 Many states limit their medical marijuana programs to only residents.
 A few states allow visiting patients to apply for a temporary medical marijuana card.
 Hawaii, for instance, allows non-resident patients to apply for a 60-day medical marijuana card (called a "329 card").
 The visiting patient must register with the Department of Health, submit their ID and home-state medical marijuana card, and pay a fee.
 (Haw.
 Rev. Stat. § 329-123.5 (2022).)
 Arkansas and Oklahoma have similar application processes for temporary patient cards.
 (Okla.
 Stat. tit.
 63, § 420 (2022).)

 Legally speaking, no. Under federal law, all marijuana, including marijuana used for medical reasons, is illegal—whether you're traveling across state lines or not.
 It's rare for federal agents to arrest people who are using marijuana in accordance with state law while in that state.
 But traveling with it across state borders is riskier and can carry harsher penalties.

-Flying with marijuana is equally risky.
-Passengers in airports are subject to the Transportation Security Administration (TSA), a federal agency governed by federal law.
+When you cross state lines to transport an illegal substance, you're committing another federal crime called drug trafficking.
+The penalties for trafficking marijuana are much greater than illegal possession, with possible prison time and fines of $250,000 or more, depending on the quantity of marijuana.
+For those who want to fly with marijuana, they'll be subject to security checks by the Transportation Security Administration (TSA), a federal agency governed by federal law.
 TSA's response to the discovery of marijuana during a security screening is the same in every state and at every airport regardless of state law.
-TSA officers are required to report any suspected violations of law to local, state or federal authorities.
+TSA officers are required to report any suspected violations of law to local, state, or federal authorities.

-State marijuana laws are a confusing patchwork of regulations that vary from state to state and contradict with federal law.
+State marijuana laws are a confusing patchwork of regulations that vary from state to state and contradict federal law.
 This area of the law is changing rapidly.
 If you have questions about the limits of legal marijuana, you should contact a lawyer.